The First Environmental Sound Deepfake Detection Challenge: Benchmarking Robustness, Evaluation, and Insights: Introduction

 Compared with speech deepfake and anti-spoofing research, environmental sound deepfake detection (ESDD) faces unique challenges.
 Environmental sounds span a far more diverse set of sources and acoustic conditions, ranging from isolated events (e.g., a gunshot) to dense polyphonic soundscapes (e.g., a busy street or a train station).
 The presence of overlapping sound events and diverse spectral–temporal structures substantially increases the difficulty of designing robust detection systems.
 In contrast to speech or singing voice deepfakes, where detectors often exploit pitch or phonetic inconsistencies, such cues may be absent or unreliable in environmental sounds due to the presence of diverse overlapping sound events.
 Therefore, detection strategies effective for speech or singing voice deepfakes may not generalize well to environmental sounds, highlighting the need for task-specific modeling approaches.

 To address the lack of large-scale benchmarks for ESDD, EnvSDD~\cite{envsdd} was introduced as the first curated dataset for this task, containing 45.25 hours of real recordings and 316.7 hours of deepfake environmental sounds generated with multiple TTA and ATA models\footnote{\href{https://envsdd.github.io/}{The EnvSDD website: https://envsdd.github.io/}}.
 Experimental results on EnvSDD showed that, although in-domain detection is relatively easy, performance degrades substantially when test audio comes from unseen generators or unseen real-source datasets.
 Based on EnvSDD, the first ESDD challenge~\cite{esdd_eval} was developed to systematically benchmark robustness of ESDD systems under realistic conditions, comprising two distinct tracks\footnote{\href{https://sites.google.com/view/esdd-challenge/esdd-challenges/esdd-1/description}{The ESDD challenge page: https://sites.google.com/view/esdd-challenge/esdd-challenges/esdd-1/description}}~\cite{esdd_overview}.
+The introduction of the EnvSDD benchmark has rapidly drawn community attention to environmental audio anti-spoofing.

 This paper presents a comprehensive overview of the first ESDD challenge, including the task formulation, dataset design, evaluation protocol, baseline systems, and a detailed analysis of top-ranking submissions.
-In addition to summarizing the leaderboard results, we examine system design trends, robustness characteristics, and key insights for future research\footnote{\href{https://anonymous.4open.science/r/ESDD-Review-429D/README.md}{Code: https://anonymous.4open.science/r/ESDD-Review-429D}}.
+In addition to summarizing the leaderboard results, we examine system design trends, robustness characteristics, and key insights for future research\footnote{\href{https://github.com/apple-yinhan/ESDD-Review}{Code: https://github.com/apple-yinhan/ESDD-Review}}.